-A solo 401(k) plan is a traditional 401(k) plan that covers a business owner with no employees, or that person and his or her spouse.
-A solo 401(k) is ideal for a business owner with no employees (with the exception of a spouse) who would like to contribute above the limits of a personal IRA.
+A solo 401(k) plan is a traditional 401(k) plan that covers business owners and spouses with no eligible employees.
+A solo 401(k) can be advantageous for these individuals who would like to contribute above the limits of a personal IRA.

 Contributions can be made as employee deferrals and employer contributions.

-Maximum annual employer contribution: 20% of Schedule C Income or K-1 income and 25% of W-2 Income
+Maximum annual employer contribution: 20% of Schedule C / K-1 income or 25% of W-2 Income

 The total annual contributions (deferral + employer) not including the age-50 catch-up is: